dapr/docs/daprdocs/content/en/reference/errors/_index.md

 ---
 type: docs
-title: Dapr Errors
+title: Dapr errors
-linkTitle: "Dapr Errors"
+linkTitle: "Dapr errors"
 weight: 700
 description: "Information on Dapr errors and how to handle them"
 ---

-# Dapr Error Handling: Understanding the Error Models
+## Dapr Error Handling: Understanding the Error Models

 Initially, Dapr followed the standard gRPC error model.
 However, to provide more detailed and informative error messages, Dapr is gradually transitioning to a richer error model as defined by gRPC.

+{{% alert title="Note" color="primary" %}}
-> Not all Dapr errors have been converted to the richer gRPC error model.
+Not all Dapr errors have been converted to the richer gRPC error model.
+{{% /alert %}}

 ### Standard gRPC Error Model

 The [standard gRPC error model](https://grpc.io/docs/guides/error/#standard-error-model) is a straightforward approach to error reporting gRPC.
 Each error response includes an error code and an error message.
 The error codes are standardized and reflect common error conditions.

-Example of a Standard gRPC Error Response:
+**Example of a Standard gRPC Error Response:**
 ```
 ERROR:
   Code: InvalidArgument